LeDomduVin: Who is LeDomduVin (a.k.a. Dominique Noël)?

 © LeDomduVin

-Bordeaux native and grandson of a local "Vigneron" - Winemaker from the "Côtes de Bourg", a small region to the Northeast of Bordeaux, I rapidly understood how important wine and the world of wine will impact and be part of my life and trigger my career.
+Bordeaux native and grandson of a local "Vigneron" - Winemaker from the "Côtes de Bourg", a small region to the Northeast of Bordeaux, I rapidly understood how important wine and the world of wine would be in my life and trigger my career.

 My French years: 1991 to 1997

-Earlier in my life, prior to turning 18 years old, I did various small jobs, including doing the harvest, nearly every year, in various properties (since I was 10 years old), and I also occasionally worked ("helped" I should say) as a barman/waiter/DJ in local bars and restaurants in 1990 and 1991.
-Then, in 1992, right after coming back from doing 10 months in the army as a "Chasseur Alpin" (based in Varce, near Grenoble), I officially began my career working with wine in 1992.
+Earlier in my life, between ages 12 and 18, I did various small jobs, including harvest work nearly every year on multiple properties.
+I also occasionally worked—or should I say helped—as a bartender, waiter, or DJ at local bars and restaurants during 1990 and 1991.
+Then, in 1992, right after returning from spending 10 months in the army as a "Chasseur Alpin" (based in Varces-Allières-et-Risset, south of Grenoble, at the foot of the Vercors), I officially started my career working in restaurants, with a strong interest in wine.

 My London years: 1997 to 2002

-In July 1997, a few weeks after the end of the school year and proudly receiving my Certified Sommelier Diploma, I took a leap of faith and moved to London, where my career rapidly took off (which would have been much more difficult in France for various reasons).
+In July 1997, just weeks after finishing the school year and proudly earning my Certified Sommelier Diploma, I took a leap of faith.
+I moved to London, where my career quickly took off (which would have been much more difficult in France for the reasons mentioned earlier in this post).

 London welcomed me with open arms and more opportunities than I ever imagined.
-I worked as Sommelier, then Chef Sommelier - Wine Buyer, Consultant..... for a few restaurants, where I met and worked with some of the best Head Sommeliers, Restaurant Managers, as well as restaurant and bar staff I know.
+I worked as a sommelier, then as a chef sommelier—wine buyer and wine consultant for a few restaurants, where I met and worked with some of the best head sommeliers, restaurant managers, as well as restaurant and bar staff I know.
+I have a lot of respect for these people, and most have remained friends to this day.

 My New York Years: 2002 to 2011

-In 2002, after 5 incredible and unforgettable years in London, I moved to New York, leaving the restaurant scene to work as a Wine Buyer and Store Manager for two of the most prominent fine wine boutique retail stores in the Big Apple.
+In 2002, after five incredible and unforgettable years in London, I moved to New York, leaving the restaurant scene to work as a Wine Consultant, Wine Buyer, Wine Director, and eventually Store Manager for two of the most prominent fine wine boutique retail stores in the Big Apple at that time.

-I worked for 5 years, first as a Sommelier, Wine Consultant, then Wine Director and Wine Buyer for www.PJWine.com, one of the largest and most competitive and innovative Wine & Spirits retail stores in New York (USA) back then (and surely now too), where the owner and savvy businessman, Peter Yi (and the rest of the team), taught me a great deal about Spanish, Bordeaux, Burgundy and German wines, but also wine retail business and management.
+I worked for five years, initially as a Sommelier, Wine Consultant, then as Wine Director and Wine Buyer for www.PJWine.com, one of the largest, most competitive, and innovative Wine & Spirits retail stores in New York (USA) at the time (and likely still now).
+The owner and savvy businessman, Peter Yi, along with his knowledgeable team, taught me a great deal about Spanish, Bordeaux, Burgundy, and German wines, as well as about the wine retail business and management.

-Followed by 4 years as Sommelier, Store Manager, and Wine Buyer at www.HeightsChateau.com, a small "niche" boutique retail store, renown for its hand-picked wine and spirits selection and its personalized and attentive-to-details service, with the reputation of being one of the most specialized Fine Wine & Spirits Boutique ("Caviste") in Brooklyn Heights (NYC, USA), where owner Matthew La Sorsa (and the rest of the team) taught me everything I know about Italian and French boutique style wines, as well as customer services.
+Followed by four years as a Sommelier, Store Manager, and Wine Buyer at www.HeightsChateau.com, a small niche boutique retail store known for its carefully selected wine and spirits collection and its personalized, detail-oriented service.
+It has a reputation as one of the most specialized Fine Wine & Spirits Boutiques, or "Cavistes," in Brooklyn Heights (NYC, USA).
+Owner Matthew La Sorsa and the team taught me everything I know about Italian and French boutique-style wines, as well as customer service and store management.

-NB: Check the store's respective website for more details, descriptions and prices, and pay them a visit on your next trip to NYC if you can, they are both worth to have a look at their selection, and their prices are very competitive.
+NB: Check the store's respective website for more details, descriptions, and prices.
+If you're in NYC, consider paying them a visit.
+They are both worth exploring their selection, and their prices are very competitive.

 My Hong Kong Years: 2011 to present

-I first worked as Head Sommelier/Wine Buyer/Restaurant manager, for about 6 months.
-Then for less than 3 months as a Restaurant Manager in another restaurant.
-Yet, it had been too long since I did not work in restaurant (9 years to be exact).
-I could not do it no more, the hours (from 9 am till 1 am, lunch and dinner service, every day, 6 days a week), the pressure, standing up and running around for hours, etc....
+I first worked as a Head Sommelier/Wine Buyer/Restaurant manager for about 6 months.
+Then, for less than 3 months, I was a Restaurant Manager in another restaurant.
+Yet, it had been too long since I last worked in a restaurant (9 years to be exact).
+I could not do it anymore, the hours (from 9 am till 1 am, lunch and dinner service, every day, 6 days a week), the pressure, standing up and running around for hours, etc....
 I loved working in the restaurant and being back into the action, the adrenaline of the service boosting my mind, the food, the wine, the customers, I loved it all... but my whole body shut down... after these few months working like crazy hours, it was shattered and some ongoing physical issues (getting worst with age) made me unable to continue any longer working in restaurants.

-Consequently, after a rather difficult 9 months start in this new town, resulting in an unpredictable turn of events, and having no longer the psychological motivation, nor the physical will and ability to continue, I decided to definitively retire from the restaurant life (for good this time).
-The following months (after making that decision) were extremely difficult and uncertain times at so many levels, where the question of staying or leaving Hong Kong came recurrently on a daily basis (for weeks).
-I was struggling.
+Consequently, after a rather difficult 9-month start in this new town, resulting in an unpredictable turn of events, and having no longer the psychological motivation, nor the physical will and ability to continue, I decided to definitively retire from the restaurant life (for good this time).
+The following months (after making that decision) were challenging and uncertain times at so many levels, where the question of staying or leaving Hong Kong came recurrently daily (for weeks).
+I was really struggling.

-I had to take care of my little family and pay for rent, food, transportation, bills, the kid's school and everything else...
-Morally, psychologically and physically down, I literally touched and stayed at the bottom for a while, nearly 7 months passed in these conditions, during which, even if tired and depressed and unable to find a solution, I still had to move on and work to sustain my family.
-I eventually ended up creating and registering my own Sommelier - Wine consulting company and logically called it "LeDomduVin".
+I had to take care of my little family and pay for rent, food, transportation, bills, the kid's school, and everything else...
+Morally, psychologically, and physically drained, I was at my lowest point for a while; nearly 7 months passed in these conditions.
+During that time, even when tired, depressed, and unable to find a solution, I still had to keep moving and work to support my family.
+I eventually created and registered my own sommelier and wine consulting company, which I logically named "LeDomduVin."

 Under the wine consultant name of "LeDomduVin", I mainly worked as a Brand Ambassador for Burgundy wines that I presented and poured for refined guests in a vast array of places including Art Galleries, Private Member Clubs, Underground Discotheques and even at the "Hainan Super-yachts/Business Jets/Luxury Car and Lifestyle Exhibition" (where I had a mini-booth within the Beneteau-Azimut Yachts pier offering wines to multi-billionaires visiting the boats).

-It was fun for a while, but events only happened sporadically and not on a daily basis, and thus being a consultant and doing events did not bring enough cash at the end of the month.
-I needed a more stable job and salary.
-And I needed it fast.
-For a very short while, I became the wine purchasing manager for two online boutique stores, and I could have stayed, maybe, but my business vision, opinion and palate were too radically different compared to those of the owners of these wine online stores.
-So, I had to quit and move on again.
+It was fun for a while, but events happened only sporadically, not every day, and therefore, working as a consultant and organizing events didn't bring in enough income at the end of each month.
+I needed a more stable job with a consistent paycheck, and I needed it quickly.
+For a short period, I worked as the wine purchasing manager for two online boutique stores, and I could have stayed in that role.
+However, I chose not to because my business vision, opinions, and palate were too radically different from those of the store owners, and we had a few clashes that quickly made me realize that our personalities didn't match, and I wouldn't want to work for people like that.
+As a result, I had to quit and move on.

-Finally, in July 2012, nearly a year after arriving in Hong Kong, rather unexpectedly and via a Chef, I befriended in a trip to Tianjin (China) two years earlier, I found my current job as Wine Quality Control Director / Market Analyst for the Wine Division of one of Hong Kong major corporate Finacial companies, Goldin Group...
+Finally, in July 2012, nearly a year after arriving in Hong Kong, a series of circumstances, including an introduction through a chef I befriended during a trip to Tianjin (China) two years earlier, unexpectedly led me to take a job as Wine Quality Control Director and Market Analyst for the Wine Division of one of Hong Kong's major corporate financial firms, at the time, Goldin Group.

-I have been working there ever since, 8 years already.
-I work for the Wine Division of the Group, called Goldin Wines, where despite my title, I have many hats and do many different things, but too difficult and too long to explain.
+I have worked there for 9 years in the Wine Division of the Group, called Goldin Wines.
+Despite my title, I wear many hats and do various tasks, but it would be too complicated and lengthy to explain.

-In any case, this turn in my career path, and the fact that I'm not directly in a position of Wine Buyer has not diminished my love and interest for wines, more especially for small, independent, unknown producers who craft their wines with patience, passion, attention, and dedication like my grandfather used to do it.
+In any case, this turn in my career path, and the fact that I was not directly in a position of Wine Buyer had not diminished my love and interest for wines, more especially for small, independent, unknown producers who craft their wines with patience, passion, attention, and dedication like my grandfather used to do it.

-Moreover, although I do not select or buy the wines for the company, I continue to browse around the shelves of various wine retail stores and websites to keep up with the markets (for my personal consumption), and taste (as much as I can) to keep a sharp palate, as well as read and write about wine to continuously grow and improve my skills and knowledge.
+Furthermore, although I did not select or purchase the wines for the company, I kept browsing shelves of various wine retail stores and websites to stay updated with the markets (for my personal interest and consumption) and taste (as much as I could) to maintain a sharp palate, as well as read and write about wine to continually grow and improve my skills and knowledge.

 LeDomduVin (a.k.a.
 Dominique Noel)